snrdb/uhd/fpga/usrp2/coregen/fifo_xlnx_512x36_2clk_36to18_readme.txt

-The following files were generated for 'fifo_xlnx_512x36_2clk_36to18' in directory /home/ianb/ettus/sram_fifo/fpgapriv/usrp2/coregen/
+The following files were generated for 'fifo_xlnx_512x36_2clk_36to18' in directory

-fifo_generator_ug175.pdf:
-   Please see the core data sheet.

-fifo_xlnx_512x36_2clk_36to18.gise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-fifo_xlnx_512x36_2clk_36to18.ngc:
-   Binary Xilinx implementation netlist file containing the information required to implement the module in a Xilinx (R) FPGA.

-fifo_xlnx_512x36_2clk_36to18.v:
-   Verilog wrapper file provided to support functional simulation.
-   This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-fifo_xlnx_512x36_2clk_36to18.veo:
-   VEO template file containing code that can be used as a model for instantiating a CORE Generator module in a Verilog design.

-fifo_xlnx_512x36_2clk_36to18.xco:
-   CORE Generator input file containing the parameters used to regenerate a core.

-fifo_xlnx_512x36_2clk_36to18.xise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-fifo_xlnx_512x36_2clk_36to18_readme.txt:
-   Text file indicating the files generated and how they are used.

-fifo_xlnx_512x36_2clk_36to18_xmdf.tcl:
-   ISE Project Navigator interface file.
-ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE project.

-fifo_xlnx_512x36_2clk_36to18_flist.txt:
+/home/dan/uhd/fpga/usrp2/coregen/

+XCO file generator:
+   Generate an XCO file for compatibility with legacy flows.

+   * fifo_xlnx_512x36_2clk_36to18.xco

+Creates an implementation netlist:
+   Creates an implementation netlist for the IP.

+   * fifo_generator_ug175.pdf
+   * fifo_xlnx_512x36_2clk_36to18.ngc
+   * fifo_xlnx_512x36_2clk_36to18.v
+   * fifo_xlnx_512x36_2clk_36to18.veo

+Creates an HDL instantiation template:
+   Creates an HDL instantiation template for the IP.

+   * fifo_xlnx_512x36_2clk_36to18.veo

+IP Symbol Generator:
+   Generate an IP symbol based on the current project options'.

+   * fifo_xlnx_512x36_2clk_36to18.asy

+Generate ISE metadata:
+   Create a metadata file for use when including this core in ISE designs

+   * fifo_xlnx_512x36_2clk_36to18_xmdf.tcl

+Generate ISE subproject:
+   Create an ISE subproject for use when including this core in ISE designs

+   * _xmsgs/pn_parser.xmsgs
+   * fifo_xlnx_512x36_2clk_36to18.gise
+   * fifo_xlnx_512x36_2clk_36to18.xise

+Deliver Readme:
+   Readme file for the IP.

+   * fifo_xlnx_512x36_2clk_36to18_readme.txt

+Generate FLIST file:
    Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

+   * fifo_xlnx_512x36_2clk_36to18_flist.txt

 Please see the Xilinx CORE Generator online help for further details on generated files and how to use them.